radRoy/imageProcessTif/README.md

     - id 06 in the val,
     - id 07 in the test set.
   - The purpose of dataset04 is to try to achieve bett validation evaluation scores (therefore, I think, better validation prediction images (which is the ultimate goal)) with 3dunet.
-- dataset05 **TEMP**
+- dataset05
-  - **TEMP** does not exist yet, not yet started to make this one.
+  - The purpose of this dataset is to get better validation performance metrics by increasing train sample size by pooling together ct3 (aka tnnt2) images from babb02.1 and babb03 microscope sessions.
-  - The purpose of this dataset is to get better validation performance metrics by increasing train sample size by pooling together ct3 images from babb02.1 and babb03 microscope sessions.
+  - voxel size x, y, z [micron^3 / pixel] = 2.53, 2.53, 10

--
+    - resolution [pixel / micron] = 1 / (10 * 2.53 * 2.53) = 0.015622803
-  - dataset01
+    - resolution of dataset03: 1 / (64 = 4 * 4 * 4) = 0.015625
-- babb03 data: 638 nm (fluo), 405 nm, 488 nm, 561 nm
+    - minimal dataset05 resolution is, xyz: 1, 1, 10, but the resolution would then be 0.1 px/micron, which is much more data than datset03.
+Dataset03 was just right in fitting the whole images into one A100 with one big patch (with a small buffer zone in each image, unfortunatley).
-  - dataset02
+      - voxel size of babb03, xyz: 1, 1, 1
-  - dataset03
+      - voxel size of babb02.1, xyz: .85, .85, 10

-## outline of the envisioned automated cropping process
+## <u>outline of the envisioned automated cropping process</u>

 __useful links:__
 - high-level Segmentation tutorial (imagej.net): <https://imagej.net/imaging/segmentation#flexible-workflow>